-Defining the basics leads to a clear view of scope of data you need to collect to facilitate the further discovery of data insights.
-With implementing techniques of building the plot graphs and visualisation charts, the domain knowledge reception reaches a level required for strategic data exploration and estimating hinges and trends for further evaluating the variations volume.
+Defining the basics leads to a clear view of the scope of data you need to collect to facilitate the further discovery of data insights.
+With implementing techniques of building the plot graphs and visualization charts, the domain knowledge reception reaches a level required for strategic data exploration and estimating hinges and trends for further evaluating the variations volume.
 It also helps specify the forecasting task and conduct preliminary exploratory analysis successfully.

 3. Data preparation

 At this stage, the development team performs cleaning data for relevant insights and further subtracting the variables of importance.
 The data preparation process for feature engineering is being launched.
-The key component of feature engineering is targeting the areas of knowledge of domain that are crucial for designing the new features in the existing dataset.
+The key component of feature engineering is targeting the areas of knowledge of the domain that is crucial for designing the new features in the existing dataset.

-4. Applying time series forecasting method
+4. Applying the time series forecasting method

-On the basis of preliminary data preparation and exploratory analysis of a range of time series forecasting conducted at the previous stage, the team works with several models and chooses one on the criteria of relevance and projected accuracy of forecast.
+On the basis of preliminary data preparation and exploratory analysis of a range of time series forecasting conducted at the previous stage, the team works with several models and chooses one on the criteria of relevance and projected accuracy of the forecast.
 Fitting the model for project performance ensures the proper model development and consideration of variables essential within the forecasting process.

 5. Evaluation/Validation and performance comparison

 This step covers the optimization of the forecasting model parameters and achievements of high performance.
 By applying a cross-validation tuning method implying the data split, data scientists train forecasting models with different sets of hyper-parameters.
 Completing this stage requires applying performance scores estimation and diverse test datasets evaluating.
-It is important to take an out-of-sample approach to receive the adequate performance evaluation when processing the particular type of data.
+It is important to take an out-of-sample approach to receive adequate performance evaluation when processing the particular type of data.